Leadformance/widgets-client/storeLocator/README.md

 Version History
 --------------------------------------

+### 2.1 ###
+-   New option 'use_autocomplete' to display autocomplete on demand

+### 2.0
+-   Compatibility with Jquery 1.11.x
+-   Stop the support for IE8
+-   Fix exceptional opening hours displaying
+-   New option 'display_fax' to display fax on demand
+-   Add label for Tel & Fax
+-   Mobile compliant

 ### 1.3 ###
 - Added an option to filter search result
 - Added an option to display opening hours and time before to close